 As is seen above, freedom of expression is not an absolute right and can be limited by other rights and considerations.
 While the Crown Prosecution Service (CPS) and police have a positive obligation to promote the right to freedom of expression, they also have a duty to protect other rights: to private and family life, the right to protection of health and morals and the protection of reputation.
+The following sections of the pack look at one element of the law that may be used to curtail free expression: race and hatred on grounds of religion or sexual orientation.

-The following sections of the pack look at elements of the law that may curtail free expression: race hatred and hatred on grounds of religion or sexual orientation.
+The following sections of the pack look at one element of the law that may be used to curtail free expression: race and religious hatred.